Promote your business: marketing

 Self-knowledge is invaluable since this will allow a business to set itself realistic sales and development targets.
 Before anything else, therefore, a business should conduct a self-assessment study known as a SWOT analysis.
 A SWOT analysis gauges a firm's strengths, weaknesses, opportunities and threats.

 Under strengths, a business should list those things at which it is particularly adept, such as, for example, product quality or customer service.
-Ditto weaknesses.
+The same should be applied to weaknesses.
 Opportunities represent openings in the market which are new or which appear relatively unexploited by the competition.
 Threats summarise the strengths of rival businesses.

 The words or phrases arranged beneath each heading will, if the analysis has been rigorously honest, produce a reasonably accurate picture of just how well a business is able to deliver its product or service.

-To the SWOT analysis should be added what the business already knows of its customers and market.
+What the business already knows of its customers and market should be added to the SWOT analysis.
 This should include how well its product or service fits in with existing customer needs; whether a product or service should be refined or added to so that it is better able to compete or attract a broader customer base; whether the pricing policy matches the market's expectations; whether the profile of existing or potential customers is changing; and where the best and most loyal customers are likely to be found.

 The market should be scanned for shifts in buying habits.
-Customer groups can shrink and grow according to broader social changes or for quite specific and precise reasons (there's a better or less, or more, expensive product elsewhere).
+Customer groups can shrink and grow according to broader social changes or for quite specific and precise reasons (there's a better or less expensive product elsewhere).

 It is also important to read the short-term future.
-This will help a company anticipate such events, say, as imminent technological advances or fluctuations in buying cycles, which can be either disruptive or an opportunity.
+This will help a company anticipate such events as imminent technological advances or fluctuations in buying cycles, which can be either disruptive or an opportunity.

 Any increase in activity from the competition also needs to be measured as this will affect the way in which a business might choose to promote itself (by price, by quality).